-The refrigerator cookie recipes below will help you to bake your cookies faster and easier.
-Pre-made dough recipes evolved from the old fashioned icebox cookies.
-They became hugely popular in the 1950s, once refrigerators became commonplace in North American kitchens following World War II.
+The old fashioned refrigerator cookie recipes below will help you to bake your cookies faster and easier.
+Pre-made dough recipes evolved from the old fashioned icebox cookies and became hugely popular in the 1950s, once refrigerators became commonplace in North American kitchens following World War II.

 Mom's Recipe Scrapbooks (c.
 1920s)